sitefestmap/map/README.md

 touch .gitignore
 ```

-Remove Node Modules from the git workflow
+Remove Node Modules from the git workflow so that it doesn't get uploaded to Github

 Open the project in Code Editor and add node_modules to your `.gitignore` file.
 (also .DS_Store if using mac, but not important)